gdsad/Prueba_1/README.md

 </p>

 ### Face Model Adaptation
-In this stage, the values of the vector &sigma;, which affects the SU, must be chosen in order to fit the 3D model on the person's face.
+In this stage, the values of the vector &sigma;, which affects the SU, must be chosen in order to fit the 3D model on the person's face:

-* Adjust pose P.
+1. Adjust pose P.
-* Adjust the position and shape of the eyes, mouth, etc.
+2. Adjust the position and shape of the eyes, mouth, etc.

 <p align="center">
 <img src="figs/Face_Model_Adaptation.png" width="500" />